A weak lensing perspective on nonlinear structure formation with fuzzy dark matter: introduction

 \section{introduction}

 The Fuzzy Dark Matter (FDM) model first proposed by \cite{Hu2000} describes dark matter as a bosonic, scalar field composed of very light particles with typical masses $m \sim 10^{-22}$ eV with negligible self interactions and a macroscopic de Broglie wavelength.
 The dynamics of FDM in the non-relativistic limit are governed by the Schrödinger-Poisson system (SPS) of equations.
 Because of its small mass, the FDM boson has an astrophysically relevant de Broglie wavelength at the order of a few kiloparsecs.
 Its wave-like behaviour suppresses structure formation on small scales while one recovers CDM behaviour on large scales; as such FDM constitutes a small-scale modification of CDM, governed by the particle mass.
 Therefore, the FDM model has the potential to solve the small-scale crisis of CDM.
-The FDM bosons are also called axions or axion-like particles.
-Axions were first proposed as a solution to the strong CP problem in QCD \citep{Peccei1996} and they are a well-motivated addition to the standard-model of particle physics.
-They can explain the CP-violation and are naturally generated in supersymmetric theories and theories with extra-dimensions including string theory \citep{Marsh2016}.